jeffcarbine/materia/README.md

 If the value you are piping is self-contained in the file, you can simply pipe directly to that data.
 If that data is imported from elsewhere, you will need to pass `data` and `path` values instead.

-The data is the reference to the data at time of render, and the path is the path to the file from the clieint-side so that the data can be imported at the time of re-render;
+The data is the reference to the data at time of render, and the path is the path to the file from the client-side so that the data can be imported at the time of re-render.

 ```js
 import { Component } from "./someComponent.html.js";